Castell y Bere: 14th–21st century

-Following the revolt Castell de Bere and the new English town were both abandoned.
+Following the revolt Castell y Bere and the new English town were both abandoned.
 While the castle was well situated, unlike the other new coastal castles built by Edward I it could not be provisioned by sea and as a result did not fit well into his plan for controlling North Wales.
 By the 16th century the castle had lapsed into a state of decay, and the Welsh poet Gruffydd Hiraethog observed that "on the banks of the river Dysynni is Castell-y-Bere, where stood a large strong building but which is now destroyed and cast to the ground".

 After many years, the site was finally cleared of undergrowth in the 1850s, revealing more of the castle's remains, and William Wynne, the owner of the site, carried out the first archaeological investigations.
 In 1949 Charles Corbett, the last private owner of the ruins, placed them into the guardianship of the state.
 In the 21st century the site is in the care of Cadw and is protected as a scheduled monument and maintained as a tourist attraction.
 In the light of Welsh devolution and other political changes, the history of Castell y Bere and similar Welsh castles has become increasingly prominent.
 In response, Cadw have noted that they intend to give an increased priority to communicating the history of these castles and the Welsh princes.

 Architecture

 Today the ruins of Castell y Bere still stand on a rocky outcrop, with protective ditches cut into the stone on the south and east sides.
-The entrance to the castle lies on the west side, where the barbican, probably built by Edward I, contains two gatetowers, overlooking the stone steps approaching the inner gate.
+The entrance to the castle lies on the west side, where the barbican, probably built by Edward I, contains two gate towers, overlooking the stone steps approaching the inner gate.
 Through the barbican is the castle courtyard, containing a large well and the remains of several internal buildings of uncertain date.

 The north tower is an apsidal, or "D-shaped", design that is characteristic of Welsh castles of the early 13th century.
 Originally it may have contained either a hall or a chapel.
 What is today the middle tower was originally the southernmost part of the defences, but now leads through the Edwardian ditch yard to the south tower, another apsidal design that once contained spacious accommodation.
 Both the apsidal towers lacked fireplaces in the main chambers, instead using central heaths to heat the rooms.

 Unusually for an early Welsh castle, there is evidence of decorative sculpture, including statues of soldiers, having been built into the castle, along with decorative floor tiles.
 Castell y Bere is the only castle, other than Criccieth, to display such features.
 Historian Lawrence Butler considers that the castle has delivered some of "some of the finest stone carving from thirteenth-century Wales".